 The vision for the University's future is an ambitious one.
 Its realisation will demand energy and commitment and superb execution

-Images of University of Manchester:
+History of courses from University of Manchester: